Letters to a Grandchild: A Year’s Worth of Ideas

 Writing to teenagers

 Letters to teenagers can continue to ask questions, and you can begin to share more of your life’s wisdom.
 You can offer encouragement and share stories about struggles you had as a teen.
 They will love stories about their parents and aunts or uncles.
 Whatever you do, keep writing.
 Teens need to know that there are adults in their lives who will be there for them no matter what.
-(See our post on 7 Ways Your Teenage Grandchild Needs You.)

-How to Write a Letter to Grandchildren
+How to write a letter to grandchildren

-There are two parts to writing a letter to your grandchild.
 One is the actual writing.
 Your letters don’t need to be long, or perfectly written.
 You can write on scrap paper.
-You can write on special stationery so letter is clearly from you.
+You can write on special stationery so the letter is clearly from you.
 You can use your vintage typewriter, or compose it on your laptop, then print and send it.
-In other words, you can do whatever feels easiest, most fun, or most meaningful to you.
-(For ideas on how to make your letters more fun, read this post!)
+You can use our Grandparent Love Letters templates.

 The second part is sometimes the hardest, and that’s actually doing it.
+Make it a part of your grandparenting routine!
 The best way for many of us is to block a regular hour on our calendar dedicated to writing.
 If your grandchild was born on the 7th of the month, put a reminder to write on the 7th of every month.
 Or set aside an hour on the first Saturday morning for letter writing.
-Like any habit, it will take practice and reminders before it becomes part of your routine.

 Previous